 This afternoon, I’m sitting and writing in the famous New York City chess parlor, Chess Forum on Thompson Street in Greenwich Village, just a block from Washington Square Park.

 I’ve just wrapped up some blitz games with fellow parlor players, the first semi-competitive chess I’ve played in several years.
 I’ve been a chess enthusiast for years, including a stint as a mediocre scholastic player.
 More than that, though, chess has been the medium for some of my most important learning breakthroughs.

 When the new Netflix series The Queen’s Gambit (based on the novel by Walter Tevis), took over the cultural lexicon, I relished it.
-Chess was cool again, and I was fired up that I had an understanding of the game that helped me not only enjoy the show more because of it, but bring something extra to my conversations because I could comment on the show in ways most others couldn’t.
+Chess was cool again, and I was fired up that I had an understanding of the game that helped me not only enjoy the show more, but allow me to comment on the show in ways those who don’t know the game can’t.
 In the last two weeks, I’ve wound up teaching a lot of people the fundamentals of chess, and found myself loving the game once again.
 Now, I’m black playing in parlors.